Sue Ellen Ewing: Casting and creation

 When Gray originally tested for Dallas, the role of Sue Ellen was merely that of a background character.
 The actress recounts that the part was a "mere walk-on" and there hadn't been any need for a formal audition.
 In fact, Gray had to do an impromptu audition over the telephone because the role was not considered important enough to bring in another actor to test for the part, though the actress later stated that Newhart innkeeper Mary Frann was also considered to play the character while the producers were casting the show.
 In an interview with TV Guide, Gray confirmed: "She [Frann] had the part.
 Victoria Principal was a brunette, and so was I, and Mary was a blonde, and [the producers] wanted that [visual] contrast.
 But the casting director [who had only recently tapped me to play a transsexual on All That Glitters] kept bugging them until they finally said, 'OK, we'll read her.'"
 Once the show was picked up for a full season, Gray and fellow actor Steve Kanaly (Ray Krebbs) were both upgraded to starring roles.

 After staying with the show for eight seasons, Gray ran into trouble when she requested the producers of the show to adjust her contract to allow her to direct, as did the contracts of male co-stars Duffy and Hagman.
-The request initially led to producers firing the actress from the serial, though the decision was later reversed when Dallas star Larry Hagman threatened to quit the show unless Gray were rehired.
+The request initially led to producers firing the actress from the series, though the decision was later reversed when Dallas star Larry Hagman threatened to quit the show unless Gray were rehired.
 Gray stated in an interview with TV Guide, "The producers said, 'But you're doing so well.'
 I thought, 'Oh, look out!
 I'm on the warpath now.'
 It was a struggle, though, because it was a man's show.
 And they fired me.
 When I finally told Larry, he went with me into the office and said, 'If she doesn't come back, I don't come back.
 I can't be playing J.R.
 Ewing without Sue Ellen.'
 He was very loyal and, honestly, a very smart businessman.
 He knew that truly, it was a huge relationship to the show."
-We'll drink to that!"